 Sunday, March 26, 2017

-#25.
+#24.
 Proxy Natural Selection from the Inside [evolutionary psychology, genetics]

 EP GE

-Red, theory; black, fact.
+Red, theory; black, fact

-My first post on proxy natural selection (PNS) left open some questions, such as what it should feel like, if anything, when one is fulfilling the species objective function and being deemed "proxy-fit" by one's own hypothalamus.
+My first post on post-zygotic gamete selection (PGS) left open some questions, such as what it should feel like, if anything, when one is fulfilling the species objective function and being deemed "proxy-fit" by one's own hypothalamus.

 I conclude that it's just what you would think: you feel joy and/or serenity.
 Joy is one of Ekman's six basic universal human emotions, the others being fear, anger, disgust, sadness, and surprise.
 I think that emotions collectively are the operations of the highest-level human behavioral program.
 (That is, the program in its broadest outlines.)
 The unpleasant emotions force you to get off the couch until they are taken care of, and joy lets you get back on.
 Thus, the unpleasant four are the starting emotions, and joy is the stopping emotion.

 Surprise may be a meta-emotion that tells you that your threshold for experiencing one of the other emotions is too high, and immediately lowers it.
-I also think that each activation of an emotion tends to lower the threshold for activating it next time, which implies a positive feedback loop capable of changing the personality to suit suddenly changed circumstances, especially if the emotion eventually begins issuing with no trigger at all.
+Each activation of an emotion may tend to lower the threshold for activating it next time, which implies a positive feedback loop capable of changing the personality to suit suddenly changed circumstances, especially if the emotion eventually begins issuing with no trigger at all.

-To relate this to the mechanism of PNS, the crossing-over events that went into making the sperm cell that made you would theoretically affect brain development more than anything else, specifically connecting some random stimulus to one of the unpleasant primary emotions.
-This creates your temperament, and thus your personality, which is the unique quality which you have to offer the world, and on which you are being tested by history.
-If the actions to which your own, special bete noir propel you are what the species objective function is looking for, you succeed, feel joy and serenity, and experience an altered methylation status of the DNA in your spermatogonia, if you are male, which (I conjecture) suppresses further crossing over in the manufacture of your own sperm, so that your personality type breeds true, which is what the population needs.
+To relate this to the mechanism of PGS, the crossing-over events that went into making the sperm cell that made a given person would theoretically affect brain development more than anything else, specifically connecting some random stimulus to one of the unpleasant primary emotions.
+This creates temperament, and thus personality, which is the unique quality which they have to offer the world, and on which they are being tested by history.
+If the actions to which their own, special preferences propel them are what the species objective function is looking for, they succeed, feel joy and serenity, and experience an altered methylation status of the DNA in the spermatogonia if male, which suppresses further crossing over in the manufacture of sperm, so that their personality type breeds true, which is what the population needs.
+Famous musical families, for example, may originate in this way.

-PNS is quickie evolution to respond to challenges that come and go on less than a multi-thousand generation timescale, and I conjecture that it explains the complexities of sexual reproduction.
-You may object that trees, for example, have no behavior, much less personalities, and yet they have sexual reproduction.
+However, trees have no behavior, much less personalities, and yet they have sexual reproduction.
 However, trees probably adapt quickly not by behavioral change, but by changes in their chemistry.
 The chemistry in question would be the synthesis of pesticidal mixtures located in the central vacuole of each plant cell.
 In terms of such mixtures, each tree should be slightly unique, an easily testable prediction.

-Each of the four unpleasant "starting" emotions may sub serve one of the four pillars of the species objective function already listed in The intermind: Engine of History?.
-Thus: sadness, altruism; disgust, genetic diversity (due to point mutations; what is motivated here is the screening of such novelties, screening always being the expensive part); fear, memetic diversity (or motivating prescreening of memetic novelties); anger, dispersal.
 Each of these emotions seems to have another use, in preserving the life of the individual, as opposed to the entire species.
 Thus: sadness, unfavorable energy balance; disgust, steering one away from concentrations of harmful bacteria; fear, avoidance of injury and death; anger, driving away competitors for food and mates.

 Sunday, February 12, 2017

-#24.
+#23.
 The Pictures in Your Head [neuroscience]

-Red, theory; black, fact.
+Red, theory; black, fact

 My post on the thalamus suggests that in thinking about the brain, we should maintain a sharp distinction between temporal information (signals most usefully plotted against time) and spatial information (signals most usefully plotted against space).
 Remember that the theory of General Relativity, which posits a unified space-time, applies only to energy and distance scales far from the quotidian.